 Any team that signs a player who has rejected a qualifying offer is subject to the loss of one or more Draft picks.
 While a team's highest first-round pick is exempt from forfeiture, any additional first-round picks are eligible.
-Three tiers of Draft pick forfeiture -- which are based on the financial status of the signing team -- are in place to serve as a penalty for signing a player who rejected a qualifying offer:
+Three tiers of Draft pick forfeiture -- which are based on the financial status of the signing team -- are in place to serve as a penalty for signing a player who rejected a qualifying offer.

-• A team that exceeded the luxury tax in the preceding season will lose its second- and fifth-highest selections after the first round in the following year's Draft as well $1 million from its international bonus pool.
+• A team that exceeded the luxury tax in the preceding season will lose its second- and fifth-highest selections in the following year's Draft as well $1 million from its international bonus pool.
 If such a team signs multiple qualifying offer free agents, it will forfeit its third- and sixth-highest remaining picks as well.
 The Cubs, Red Sox and Yankees exceeded the threshold in 2019.

-• A team that neither exceeded the luxury tax in the preceding season nor receives revenue sharing will lose its second-highest selection after the first round in the following year's Draft as well as $500,000 from its international bonus pool.
+• A team that neither exceeded the luxury tax in the preceding season nor receives revenue sharing will lose its second-highest selection in the following year's Draft as well as $500,000 from its international bonus pool.
 If it signs two such players, it will also forfeit its third-highest remaining pick.
 The 13 clubs that fall into this category during the 2019-20 offseason are the Angels, Astros, Blue Jays, Braves, Cardinals, Dodgers, Giants, Mariners, Mets, Nationals, Phillies, Rangers and White Sox.

-The Draft-pick compensation is also based on the financial status of the free agent's former team, as well as the value of the free agent's new contract.
+The Draft-pick compensation is also based on the financial status of the free agent's former team.

 If a free agent who rejected a qualifying offer signs a contract that is worth at least a guaranteed $50 million in total value, and his previous club is one of the teams that receives revenue sharing, said club will be given a compensatory pick immediately following Round 1 in the next year's Draft.
 If such a club loses a free agent for a contract worth less than a guaranteed $50 million in total value, the club will receive a compensatory pick after Competitive Balance Round B (which follows the second round).